-At Stratford Primary, teachers do not follow a set scheme of work for teaching handwriting.
+At Stratford Primary, teachers do not follow a set scheme of work for teaching handwriting although we do use Nelson Handwriting resources to develop letter formation and practice handwriting.
 Discrete teaching takes place with clearly structured and focused teaching and learning.
 It involves explanation, demonstration and practice of the skill of handwriting.
 This skill can then be applied or used in contexts across the curriculum.
 Discrete teaching can help to prevent poor handwriting by clearly indicating the relationships between letters and the relationship of each letter to the writing base line.
 In the discrete teaching of handwriting, each lesson should have a clear and simple focus (e.g. the correct formation of a single letter, revision of a group of letters such as those requiring clockwise movements, the introduction of a particular aspect of linking such as hooks, or the practice of linking letters in commonly found patterns).
 Letters should be taught in letter family groups and their similarities and differences should be stated clearly as this reduces the amount of new information to be learned as each new letter or type of linking is introduced.

 Throughout the year, Foundation Stage pupils will learn the formation of letters in their daily Phonics session, as per the Little Wandle scheme, and have opportunities to consolidate through continuous provision and guided activities.
 In KS1 these daily sessions will continue and weekly lessons will also be used to consolidate the correct formation of lower case and upper-case letters.
 Patterns will also develop pencil control and the formation of specific letter groups can be practised.
-Handwriting is often linked to high frequency, common exception words and key spelling patterns from the No Nonsense Spelling Programme.
+Handwriting is often linked to high frequency, common exception words and key spelling patterns from the Nelson Handwriting programme.